rileyeh/react-day1and2-review/README.md

 # Basic React Review
 In this app, we are going to set up a Harry Potter characters list.
 We will be able to view, add to, and delete from a list of characters' names, houses, and pictures.
-(Maybe add in favoriting functionality)
+This application is serverless -- we are only using React state to handle data.

 ## Setup
 - open up your terminal and ```cd``` into the folder that you want to save your react app in